benrosen/dark-forest/README.md

 ### `yarn deploy`

-Builds the code and then deploys CDK stacks.
+Builds and deploys the entire project, including client code and infrastructure.

 ## Links